The Genesis of the Metropolitan Opera House Chandeliers

 Origins are critical in establishing authorship.
 But like any beginning, the origin of a work of art or invention is not crystal clear.
 Constellations, the dots of light in the sky that we connect and name, are imaginary.
 They inspire myths of princesses, heroes, winged horses and sea monsters.
 We mentally connect the dots of light as mnemonic devices.
 Narrative connections serve our imagination and memory.
 The actual physical locations of these points of light are stars light years away from us, spread out in three and four dimensions.
 From another point of view, away from the Earth, the constellations would not be recognizable and could not be connected the same way.
 Different points of view inspire different stories that inform memory and shape what we know.

 [i] A recent NYTimes slideshow/article, “The Space Age Story Behind the Metropolitan Opera’s Chandeliers,” by Alexandria Symonds, included a letter from Wallace K. Harrison to Hans Harald Rath, dated September 25, 1963.
 In this letter Harrison refers to two packages being sent to Rath.
 The first package contained the book, Le Ciel, a text by the French astrophysicist Jean-Claude Pecker and the second package included a model of the central Chandelier.
-This points to the role of Lobmeyr as a fabricator/developer of a design that was already well underway. (http://nyti.ms/1V3AuHU)
+This points to the role of Lobmeyr as a fabricator/developer of a design that was already well underway. (http://nyti.ms/1V3AuHU) Additionally this article mis-attributes a sketch for the chandeliers.
+Click here to read more about the concept sketch.

 [ii] WKH was married to Ellen Milton, sister in law of John D. Rockefeller Jr.’s daughter, Abby Rockefeller.
 He was also a friend of Nelson Rockefeller.